 Raymond didn’t respond.
 His eyes stayed glued to Luca as he said, “I’ve been waiting for this moment for twenty years…” His thumb brought down the hammer on the gun.
 His aim remained steady.

 Luca started to cry.
 A sight not Raymond or Lisa had ever seen before.
 He was a blubberer.
-It was hard to watch.
 “I’m sorry, okay?” he sobbed.
 “Please….Please don’t…I’m sorry…”

 A grin stretched across Raymond’s blood speckled face.
 “There’s the fear!
 Not a very good feeling is it, to be scared?
 Welcome to my world, Luca.
 Now it’s your turn to feel what I felt.”
 He took a step closer.

 Lisa grabbed on to Luca, burying her head in his chest.
-They both had completely lost control, crying like infants.
-The words “stop” and “please” could be heard though their tears.
+The words “stop” and “please” could be heard through their tears.
 Raymond found joy in their despair.
 But, as he was focused on them, he failed to notice the young teacher who had volunteered to help with the event, Miss Martin, sneak up behind him with a fire extinguisher clutched in her hands.
 She raised the heavy red cylinder over her head and brought it down hard on Raymond’s crown.
 Raymond fell to his knees.
 Miss Martin looked at the two hostages and yelled, “Run!”

 Without hesitation, Luca and Lisa obliged.
 They were out the front door in seconds.